socrob/autonomous_systems/lab2/README.md

 Notice that the same can be done from code by taking example from here [tf tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20listener%20%28Python%29)

-A node has being prepared for you as an example:
+A node has being prepared for you as an example of how to use tf library from code:

         cd $HOME/autonomous_systems/lab2
         python tf_listener_tutorial.py

 Check the code and make sure you understand each line of the provided code.

+Print the tf tree pdf:

+        sudo apt-get install ros-kinetic-tf2-tools
+        tf_view_frames

+Keep in mind this last command (tf_view_frames) is an alias for:

+        cd /var/tmp && rosrun tf2_tools view_frames.py && evince frames.pdf &

+The above command goes to a temp folder, runs tf2_tools view_frames.py node that generates a pdf, then simply open the frames.pdf generated with a pdf viewer (evince in this case).

 Aditionally at home you can make the [tf tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20listener%20%28Python%29) if you want.

 Pioneer robot driver installation
 ===